sbardelottoaep/sbardelotto-portfolio/README.md

 - Three smaller portfolio cards in a side stack
 - Services displayed in a 2x2 grid
 - About section rebuilt as a three-column composition
-- Orange accent used consistently
+- Purple accent used consistently
 - Video modal, contacts and navigation preserved

 ## Files